Avanade/Beef/samples/Cdc/README.md

 </br>

 ### PersonEditSubscriber.cs

-To assist with understanding, consider the following:
-- _Receiver_ - responsible for receiving a message from a messaging system (i.e. Azure Service Bus) and orchestrating its processing via a message _Subscriber_.
-- _Subscriber_ - responsible for the processing of a message, largely independent of how it was orginally received.
-The _Receiver_ will determine which _Subscriber_ if any should be invoked for a message based on the underlying event subject (and optionally action).
-The must only be a single _Subscriber_ per subject and action combination.

 To logically separate the message subscriber(s) from the message recevier(s) it is recommended that these are housed in a `Subscribers` folder.
 Therefore, add a new folder within the project named `Subscribers`.
 Then add a `PersonEditSubscriber.cs` file with the following contents that will subscribe to either a `created` or `updated` action.